Drinking Water State Revolving Fund (DWSRF)

 Other funding for CRR include Planning Grants, Emerging Contaminants for Small and Disadvantaged Community Grants, Planning and Engineering Loans, and Construction Loans.

 Funding applications are open year-round.
-We will not review applications for Lead Service Line Loans and Construction Loans until after November 30, 2024, and must comply with the guidelines to be published by September 1, 2024.
+We will not score applications for Lead Service Line Loans and Construction Loans until after November 30, 2024, and must comply with the guidelines to be published by July 31, 2024.
 The applicant is responsible for updating the application as needed to be eligible for funding.
 The documents below are available for the 2023 funding cycle.

 You must select "Lead Service Line Loan" in WALT to be considered for this loan.
 You must submit service line inventories to us by October 16, 2024, then annually if you list lead or unknowns.
 All community and non-transient non-community (NTNC) water systems must develop a service line inventory.
 More information is located on our Lead Service Line Inventory—EPA's Lead and Copper Rule Revisions webpage.